cashubtc/nuts/bonded-pol-scripts.md

 ```

 Every unused path and peak slot MUST be empty.
 This prevents alternative witness encodings from bypassing the length bounds.

+Conformance tests MUST reject omitted, extra, reordered, and pre-bagged peaks; a computed peak placed at the wrong index; a wrong `peak_index`; nonempty disabled slots; and equal hashes paired with different sums.
+They MUST also include the seven-leaf adversarial case with canonical heights `[2, 1, 0]`: a path that reaches `P1` and then folds `P0` into it MUST NOT be accepted as a leaf under `P2`.

 ### 6.5 Verify MMR Consistency